char16t/assistant/README.md

 * `assistant.trello.boards.current.id`, string &mdash; ID of the "Current" board
 * `assistant.trello.boards.current.columns.todo.id`, string &mdash; ID of the "To Do" column of the "Current" board
 * `assistant.trello.boards.current.columns.todo.name`, string &mdash; name of the "To Do" column of the "Current" board
-* `assistant.trello.boards.current.columns.todo.limit`, integer &mdash; the maximum number of cards in the "To Do" column of the "Current" board
 * `assistant.trello.boards.current.columns.week.id`, string &mdash; ID of the "This week" column of the "Current" board
 * `assistant.trello.boards.current.columns.week.name`, string &mdash; name of the "This week" column of the "Current" board
-* `assistant.trello.boards.current.columns.week.limit`, integer &mdash; maximum number of cards in the "This week" column of the "Current" board
 * `assistant.trello.boards.current.columns.tomorrow.id`, string &mdash; ID of the "Tomorrow" column of the "Current" board
 * `assistant.trello.boards.current.columns.tomorrow.name`, string &mdash; name of the "Tomorrow" column of the "Current" board
-* `assistant.trello.boards.current.columns.tomorrow.limit`, integer &mdash; maximum number of cards in the "Tomorrow" column of the "Current" board
 * `assistant.trello.boards.current.columns.today.id`, string &mdash; ID of the "Today" column of the "Current" board
 * `assistant.trello.boards.current.columns.today.name`, string &mdash; name of the "Today" column of the "Current" board
-* `assistant.trello.boards.current.columns.today.limit`, integer &mdash; maximum number of cards in the "Today" column of the "Current" board
 * `assistant.trello.boards.current.columns.inProgress.id`, string &mdash; ID of the "In progress" column of the "Current" board
 * `assistant.trello.boards.current.columns.inProgress.name`, string &mdash; name of the column "In progress" of the board "Current"
-* `assistant.trello.boards.current.columns.inProgress.limit`, integer &mdash; maximum number of cards in the "In progress" column of the "Current" board
 * `assistant.trello.boards.current.columns.delegated.id`, string &mdash; ID of the "Delegated" column of the "Current" board
 * `assistant.trello.boards.current.columns.delegated.name`, string &mdash; name of the "Delegated" column of the "Current" board
-* `assistant.trello.boards.current.columns.delegated.limit`, integer &mdash; maximum number of cards in the "Delegated" column of the "Current" board
 * `assistant.trello.boards.current.columns.done.id`, string &mdash; ID of the "Done" column of the "Current" board
 * `assistant.trello.boards.current.columns.done.name`, string &mdash; name of the "Done" column of the "Current" board
-* `assistant.trello.boards.current.columns.done.limit`, integer &mdash; maximum number of cards in the "Done" column of the "Current" board
 * `assistant.trello.boards.next.columns.todo.id`, string &mdash; ID of the "To Do" column of the "Next" board
 * `assistant.trello.boards.next.columns.todo.name`, string &mdash; name of the "To Do" column of the board is "Next"
-* `assistant.trello.boards.next.columns.todo.limit`, integer &mdash; maximum number of cards in the "To Do" column of the "Next" board
 * `assistant.trello.boards.next.columns.done.id`, string &mdash; ID of the "Done" column of the "Next" board
 * `assistant.trello.boards.next.columns.done.name`, string &mdash; name of the column "Done" of the board is "Next"
-* `assistant.trello.boards.next.columns.done.limit`, integer &mdash; maximum number of cards in the "Done" column of the "Next" board
 * `assistant.server.host`, string &mdash; server host
 * `assistant.server.port`, integer &mdash; server port
 * `assistant.db.url`, string &mdash; JDBC-URL for connecting to PostgreSQL